 The Melted Gondola offers visitors an opportunity to reflect on what life would look like if winter melted away.
 In partnership with Protect Our Winters (POW) a community of athletes, scientists, creatives, and business leaders advancing non-partisan climate policies— we encourage visitors to post photos of the art with the hashtag #PowerToPOW, and more importantly, to donate and become members.
 "We need a movement to create large-scale policy change on climate.
 POW is that movement, mobilizing the outdoor industry as a political force,” says Schendler, noting that the ski and larger outdoor industry are generally enthusiastic, but have historically not wielded large amounts of power the way other industries, like oil and gas or big pharma, often do.

 “The best way to be a part of the fix is to think systemically,” says Schendler.
 “Sure, that’s voting, but it’s also writing senators, it’s pressuring your favorite businesses to use their voice and influence in Washington; it’s getting into local political and getting your town to implement fixes like code changes, electrification, and clean energy standards.
 Joining Protect Our Winters will give you all kinds of action steps.”

 Aspen Snowmass plans to continue building on the Melted Gondola campaign and its partnership with POW throughout the 2021-2022 season, generating further opportunities for people to engage with the fight against climate change.

 “Look around.
 Reach down and touch the snow.
 Think about your next run.”
 Reads the sign next to the Melted Gondola.
 “Do you want all of this to melt away?

 Visit the Melted Gondola

-Guests are encouraged to visit the Melted Gondola throughout the season and to post pictures of the installation utilizing the hashtag #PowerToPOW.
-Become a member of Protect Our Winters and learn more about climate action today.
+Guests are encouraged to visit the Melted Gondola art installation in Wagner Park all weekend long and share pictures using the hashtag #WorldCupforClimate.
+Even better, donate to or become a member of Protect Our Winters and learn more about climate action today.